 The Tackling Inequalities Board provides strategic leadership to the programme of work taking place across Greater Manchester’s public services, to reduce inequality and prejudice and create a fairer and more equitable society.

-The Tackling Inequality Board is chaired by Cllr Brenda Warrington, Leader of Tameside Council and Portfolio Lead for Ageing and Equalities.
+The Tackling Inequalities Board is chaired by Cllr Arooj Shah, Leader of Oldham Council and Portfolio Lead for Equalities, Inclusion and Cohesion.
 On the board are Andy Burnham, Mayor of Greater Manchester and Chair of the Reform Board, and Cllr Elise Wilson, Leader of Stockport Council and Chair of the Growth Board.
 In addition, there are a range of leaders from the public, voluntary and community, and business sectors, including the Mayor’s Equality Panels and the Greater Manchester Equality Alliance.

 The board sits outside of the formal decision making of the Greater Manchester Combined Authority and provides a strategic forum for the alignment of priorities, strategies and activities to tackle inequality.
 It provides strategic leadership and direction, working alongside the existing Reform and Growth Boards, and where necessary challenge to economic and public service organisations to do things differently.
-The board will oversee the implementation of the recommendations of the Independent Inequalities Commission, expected in March 2021.
+The board oversees the implementation of the recommendations of the Independent Inequalities Commission, published in March 2021.

 For further information on the board please contact Adrian.email@example.com.